benjaminhkaiser/personal_site/content/authors/admin/_index.md

 My background is in security and privacy, and my current work is on measuring and responding to online disinformation.

 I love to teach and mentor.
-I’ve taught computing and security basics to students of all ages through [CodeCreative,](https://www.codecreative-ll.org/) [LLCipher,](https://www.ll.mit.edu/outreach/llcipher) [RPISEC,](https://rpis.ec/) and [Princeton INTERFACE,](https://interface-pton.github.io/interface/) among other groups.
-At Princeton, I TA'd [COS 448](https://www.cs.princeton.edu/courses/archive/spring20/cos448/) and [COS 217](https://www.cs.princeton.edu/courses/archive/spring20/cos448/).
+I’ve taught computing and security basics to students of all ages through [CodeCreative,](https://www.codecreative-ll.org/) [LLCipher,](https://www.ll.mit.edu/outreach/llcipher) and [RPISEC,](https://rpis.ec/) among other groups.
+At Princeton, I TA'd [COS 448](https://www.cs.princeton.edu/courses/archive/spring20/cos448/) and [COS 217.](https://www.cs.princeton.edu/courses/archive/spring20/cos217/)

 In my spare time, I like to read science fiction, play tennis, and make craft cocktails.